SMS Undine: Design

-The ship was armed with ten 10.5 cm SK L/40 guns in single mounts.
-Two were placed side by side forward on the forecastle, six were located amidships, three on either side, and two were placed side by side aft.
+The ship was armed with ten 10.5 cm SK L/40 guns in single pivot mounts.
+Two were placed side by side forward on the forecastle; six were located on the broadside in sponsons; and two were placed side by side aft.
 The guns could engage targets out to 12200 m.
 They were supplied with 1,500 rounds of ammunition, for 150 shells per gun.
 She was also equipped with two 45 cm torpedo tubes with five torpedoes.
 They were submerged in the hull on the broadside.

 The ship was protected by an armored deck that was 20 to 25 mm thick.
+The deck sloped downward at the sides of the ship to provide a measure of protection against incoming fire.
 The conning tower had 80 mm thick sides, and the guns were protected by 50 mm thick gun shields.